Steps to Success

 "Do you get a promotion every year?"

-Many times we feel a lack of progress and get down on ourselves, however, have you zoomed out?
-Have you recently made big steps in your career that seem like ages ago, but in reality were not long ago?
+We often feel a lack of progress and get down on ourselves, however, have you zoomed out?
+Have you recently made significant steps in your career that seem like ages ago, but in reality, were not long ago?

-From a business standpoint, is it realistic to finish first place every year?
-Will every one of your Team's be able to get first place on their STR, first place on their guest experience score and so on for eternity?
+From a business standpoint, is finishing first place every year realistic?
+Will every one of your Teams' be able to get first place on their STR, first place on their guest experience score and so on for eternity?

 "It's steps to success"

-Did you actively take steps getting you closer to where you need to be?
+Did you actively take steps to get you closer to where you need to be?

 Have you built upon what you accomplished before?
 The result might not be there, but the process should be.